March 3-4, 2026 • Washington, DC

 That said, it’s equally okay to decide not to bring them.
 Your ability to focus on the advocacy conversations and share your story might be easier without the additional demands of caregiving in a new environment.
 Families are welcome to bring a dedicated caregiver, having them join you at training and on Capitol Hill as an added support system for your family.

-If you are considering this as a family, please see the Caregiver Information Guide for more information before registering.
+If you are considering this as a family, check out the Caregiver Information Guide for general information before registering.

 A PDF that has information about Angelman syndrome, why we need research funding, and who FAST and ASF are.